BatteryAcid/gatling-on-ecs/README.md

-# gatling-on-ecs: Running gatling on AWS Elastic Container Service to horizontally scale the load
+# gatling-on-ecs: Running gatling on AWS Elastic Container Service (ECS) to horizontally scale the load

-Allows to create an Amazon Elastic Container Service cluster from AWS [cloudformation] (gatling.cf) template.
+Allows to create an Amazon Elastic Container Service cluster from AWS [cloudformation] (gatling-on-ecs.cf) template.
 The docker container running on these instances can be created using the includes[Dockerfile](Dockerfile) that has scala, sbt and other required libraries installed along side of required [sbt based gatling](src)script.

 - Uses S3 as repository to temporarily hold the logs from all agents running gatling client.
 A [script] (consolidate_report.sh) is also including that can consolidate the reports from all the clients and generate html gatling statistical report.
 - Uses ECR for container repository